merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Ephraim thwarts Mortimer.** Ephraim and Mortimer talk about the rifle & light, with Mortimer wanting to know more.
 As the conversation isn't working, he has a meal in the jail with Ephraim trying to get him drunk (he is drinking tea...show the flasks being different out of Ephraim's eye line?).
 When Mortimer realizes Ephraim has a high alcohol tolerance, the conversation changes, but degenerates into an argument over liberty and authority.
 "Your sentence will be carried out."
 "I've not been tried yet."
 "You were in absentia."

 1. **Jeffry to Ephraim's rescue.** Jeffry packs his bag and leaves his wife & kids before heading to Philadelphia.
-Word of Smithytown being attacked has reached them, but he wavers over having them come with him.
+Word of Chambersburg being attacked has reached them, but he wavers over having them come with him.
 He reminds them of where to hide.

 1. **Jeffry negotiates a solution.** Jeffry arrives in Philadelphia, and meets with Ephraim.
 He then meets with Mortimer, where he learns about the rifle & lantern.
 He tries to use the exchange of information for clemency, and rails against the "in absentianess" of the charge.
 "Not befitting a proper Englishman."
 Mortimer says he will recommend a new trial if Ephraim comes clean.

-1. **Kariwase raids Jeffrytown.** Kariwase's men attack Jeffrytown, with the similar result.
+1. **Kariwase raids Shippensburg.** Kariwase's men attack Shippensburg, with the similar result.
 Jeffry's wife & kids escape, while most of the others board up in the church.
 Kariwise burns the church, with he and his men watching it until the fire collapses the bell tower & the bell crashes.
 Cue anti-Christian/white sentiment.
 His men are scouring the countryside for strays, killing any they find.

 1. **Ephraim & Jeffry's Break.** Ephraim & Jeffry talk about the trial, etc. Ephraim confesses what Jeffry thought all along.
 This makes Jeffry despise him.
 "I don't care where you found them.
 We can figure out how they work and replace them.
 Sod on you."
 Jeffry leaves Ephraim.

-1. **Ephraim refuses despite raid.** Word of the raids hit Philadelphia, including Smithytown and Jeffrytown, while Mortimer tries to talk Jeffry into divulging where he found them.
-Hearing about Jeffrytown strikes fear into Jeffry.
+1. **Ephraim refuses despite raid.** Word of the raids hit Philadelphia, including Chambersburg and Shippensburg, while Mortimer tries to talk Jeffry into divulging where he found them.
+Hearing about Shippensburg strikes fear into Jeffry.
 He is breaking down, while Mortimer starts talking about payback with the rifles.
 "Yes, God damn it."

 1. **Ephraim relents.** Jeffry takes another go at Ephraim, who (not knowing about the raids) continues to stonewall.
 He's in the cell with Ephraim While Ephraim starts going on about rights and liberties, Jeffry freaks out and punches him.
 He blurts out about the Indian raids.
 Ephraim remains reluctant, because he does not want the English to get them.
 "Even if you lose your kith and kin?
 Any society that wishes that is not a society I could support."
 As Jeffry starts to leave, Ephraim relents on condition he can serve.